STAT545-UBC-hw-2018-19/hw04-lsloboda/hw04-exercise.md

 </tbody>
 </table>

 The output of the merge function above gives the same result as inner join, in this example.
-Based on my preliminary research, join commands are generally preferred to merge commands, as they are more efficient.
+Based on preliminary research, join commands are generally preferred to merge commands, as they are more efficient.

 * *Match()* returns a vector of the positions of matches of its first argument in its second